Master's Support Chicago

 The registered art therapist (ATR) and board certified art therapist (ATR-BCO) are the recognized standards for the field of art therapy.
 To obtain more information about ATR and ATR-BC, please contact the Art Therapy Credentials Board (ATCB).

 Education requirements (link below) for the LPC include: M.A. in Counseling, Psychology or related field (minimum 48 semester hours with at least one three credit hour course in 13 different areas, or a doctoral degree).
 Additionally, 700 hours of M.A. practicum/intern experience is required.
 Post-masters experience is not required.
-You must pass the NCE exam for this license.
+You must pass the NCE exam for licensure.

 Complete LPC application packet and mail to the Illinois Department of Financial and Professional Regulations.
-Your terminal degree is posted on your official School transcript.
+Your terminal degree is posted on your official transcript.